Work-related lung conditions

 - Existing asthma that is made worse by the environment at work

+What causes it?
 Many different substances can trigger work-related asthma.
-These are listed in the table here (PDF).
+They are listed below:

 This condition is caused by an allergic reaction to an agent in the work environment that affects the alveoli (the small air sacs in the lungs).
 If a person is exposed for long periods of time, it can cause permanent scars.